 I have had so many requests for another collection of large samples that designers or homeowners can use to make accurate colour choices and they are finally here!

-My new collection of large samples includes the best greens, blues, some good greige neutrals (everyone wants greige these days) a few yellows (they are hard to choose, sometimes you end up with a caution sign) and darks.
+My new collection of large samples includes the best greens, blues, some more pale greige neutrals a few yellows, (they are hard to choose, sometimes you end up with a caution sign) pinks (this way you don’t end up with baby pinks) and darks.
 The best brown, black, charcoal, navy and a few in between.
 There are no duplicates between my Core Collection and this new VIP Collection.

 Where can you use your large samples?